SphericalCopper/NYC-Schools-Survey-Data/README.md

 ![scatter plot safety](https://i.gyazo.com/012c493ce0ea86459893b18900d9ee01.png)

 In general, there is a fair correlation with safety perceptions of students, and the average SAT score.
-This trend mostly holds true, except for 5 anomalous cases of schools with safety scores of more than 8, but average SAT scores of less than 1500.
-All schools with average SAT scores of 1600 or more had a safety score of more than 6.5.
+This trend mostly holds true, except for 5 anomalous cases of schools with safety scores of more than 8, but average SAT scores of less than 1500. **Note that all schools with average SAT scores of 1600 or more had a safety score of more than 6.5.**

 #### Safety Scores by District